PKU-YuanGroup/Open-Sora-Plan/README.md

 ## 📰 News

+**[2024.04.09]** 🚀 Excited to share our latest exploration on metamorphic time-lapse video generation: [MagicTime](https://github.com/PKU-YuanGroup/MagicTime), which learns real-world physics knowledge from time-lapse videos.

 **[2024.04.07]** 🚀🚀🚀 Today, we are thrilled to present Open-Sora-Plan v1.0.0, which significantly enhances video generation quality and text control capabilities.
 See our [report](docs/Report-v1.0.0.md).
 Thanks to HUAWEI NPU for supporting us.

 **[2024.03.27]** 🚀🚀🚀 We release the report of [VideoCausalVAE](docs/CausalVideoVAE.md), which supports both images and videos.
 We present our reconstructed video in this demonstration as follows.
 The text-to-video model is on the way.